jhsrennie/MCERemote/ReadMeFirst.txt

   "ctrl-shift-?" sends a ? keystroke with the control and shift keys held down.

-  Note that XBMC doesn't distinguish between shifted keys, e.g. "/" and "?" are the same keystroke because "?" is just "/" with shift down.
+  Note that Kodi doesn't distinguish between shifted keys, e.g. "/" and "?" are the same keystroke because "?" is just "/" with shift down.
   The key text "ctrl-?" and "ctrl-/" send the same keypress and you can use either.